How Can We Keep Teen Drivers Safe?

 There’s a familiar expression that says “an ounce of prevention is worth a pound of cure.”
 To that end, it’s crucial to understand the root factors contributing to crashes involving teen drivers.
 Leading causes of teen driver-involved crashes fall into eight danger zones:

 - Driving with passengers

 - Drowsy driving

 - Reckless driving

 - Impaired driving

 Seat belts represent an important breakthrough in a long continuum of life-saving, in-vehicle safety innovations, but some teens still aren’t using them.
 In 2017, 46% of teen drivers killed in crashes were not properly wearing a seat belt at the time of the crash, even though seat belts save lives.

 Many teen drivers involved in fatal crashes were also under the influence of alcohol or marijuana, both of which impair judgement while driving.
 Distracted driving, including touch screen dashboards and talking on the phone while driving, can also be deadly distractions.

 How you can help:

 Teens are impressionable and look to older adults for insights into decision making.
 First and foremost, you can influence teen behavior by consistently modeling safe driving behavior yourself.
 Avoid distractions while driving, including talking on the phone, using devices, and adjusting in-car settings.
-Educate your teen and those around you of the eight danger zones related to car accidents, and be aware of the ways that you and your teen can avoid these situations.
+Educate your teen and those around you of the eight danger zones related to car crashes, so that you and your teen can avoid these situations.
 Review the distracted driving laws in your area and set a good example by acting accordingly.